-The Sandbox editor is a real-time game editor offering "What you see is what you PLAY".
+The Sandbox editor is a real-time game editor offering "what you see is what you play" functionality.

-For the shaders, CryENGINE®1 uses a script system to combine textures in different ways to produce visual effects.
-It supports real time per-pixel lighting, bumpy reflections, refractions, volumetric glow effects, animated textures, transparent computer displays, and shinny surfaces.
+The CryENGINE 1 uses a script system for the shaders to combine textures in different ways while producing visual effects.
+It supports real-time per pixel lighting, bumpy reflections, refractions, volumetric glow effects, animated textures, transparent computer displays, and shiny surfaces.

-In order to visualize terrain, CryENGINE®1 uses an advanced heightmap system and polygon reduction to create massive, realistic environments.
-The view distance can be up to 2 km
+To visualize terrain, CryENGINE 1 uses an advanced heightmap system and polygon reduction to create massive, realistic environments with view distances of up to 2 km!

-The AI System of CryENGINE®1 enables team based AI and AI behaviors defined by scripts.
+The CryENGINE's AI system enables team-based AI and script-defined AI behavior.
 It offers the ability to create custom enemies and behaviors without touching the C++ code.